AndrijaS37N/cs102-checkers-game-master/README.md

 <p>

 Learn more Git.
-This guy is the inspiration @sindresorhus 👾 & check [this](https://help.github.com/articles/basic-writing-and-formatting-syntax/) link for styling descriptions.
+This guy is the inspiration @sindresorhus 👾 and check [this](https://help.github.com/articles/basic-writing-and-formatting-syntax/) link for styling descriptions.
 </p>

 <p>